SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 5.md

 DELETE FROM http_request_1min WHERE ingest_time < now() - interval '1 month';
 ```

 -  In production you could wrap these queries in a function and call it every minute in a cron job.
 Data expiration can go even faster by using latest time partitioning feature in PostgreSQL in addition to sharding with Hyperscale (Citus).

-You could also use extensions like pg_partman to automate time partition creation and maintenance.
+- You could also use extensions like pg_partman to automate time partition creation and maintenance.
+This helps you to directly drop partitions.
+This approach is more optimal than the DELETE command.
 We already did this for the raw (http_request) table.

-- As an example, suppose the retention for the raw data is 3 days, you could DROP the partition(s) that are earlier than 3 days.
+As an example, suppose the retention for the raw data is 3 days, you could DROP the partition(s) that are earlier than 3 days.
 In the below query, replace YYYY_MM_DD with the date that represents the 4th day prior to today.
 For example if today is 2019-10-09, YYYY_MM_DD would be 2019-10-05.

 ```
 DROP TABLE http_request_pYYYY_MM_DD;